vinhnghiemcr/u4_hw_python_smash_bros/README.md

 - If the user does not select a character, a random one should be chosen for them.
 - The opponent should be chosen at random, hint: `random.choice` may be useful.

+## Bonus
+- Try to make a game that allows for restarts after a player wins and keeps track of total score.
+- Try to populate your Character class instances with more data, resources for this data have been provided below

+___
 ## Submission Guidelines

 Submit your pull request utilizing the **[Pr Guidelines](https://github.com/SEI-R-1-25/template_pull_request)**.